rainexee/Splunk-SOC-Homelab/README.md

 ### Investigation

-I generated multiple failed login attempts and used Splunk to identify the affected account and source.
+I generated multiple failed login attempts on the Windows VM and used Splunk Enterprise to find the affected account.

-Example:

 ```text
 Account: rainexe